A foster dad and a young child water plants in a garden

 How much money do foster carers receive?

-Our carers receive on average £495 per week, but fees and allowances can go up to £630 depending on a number of factors, including:
+On average you'll receive £495 per week, but fees and allowances can go up to £630 depending on a number of factors, including:

 • the type of foster care you are providing